 Our older son recently started Middle School and I am reminded how quickly time flies.
 He has grown in so many ways, not least of which he is now taller than I am.
-He is entering an important developmental phase that I believe can set the stage for the type of man he will become, so I want to be around for when he needs me, while trying to give him enough space for self discovery.
+He is entering an important developmental phase that I believe can set the stage for the type of man he will become, so I want to be present for when he needs me, while trying to give him enough space for self discovery.
 He’s becoming quite independent.
 He may need me and he may not, but I want to pay attention.

 Our younger son had an exceptionally tough year last year, from health to social exclusion.
 The emotional scars are still there, both for him and for me.
 There is nothing quite as debilitating as seeing your child suffer.
-So, I am making every effort to be present for him in obvious ways, to help him rebuild his confidence and his joy.
+So, I am making every effort to be available to him in obvious ways, to help him rebuild his confidence and his joy.
 But in all honesty, I don’t know how to help him sometimes and it makes me feel so helpless.

 In the meanwhile here are a couple of photos of a kitchen I completed at the beginning of the summer.
 Clean white quartz, warm walnut cabinets, and with just a hint of glam with brass accents.